presslabs/toplytics/toplytics/readme.txt

 * The widget can display the most viewed articles from the past day, week or month;
 * You can set the number of posts to be displayed between 1 and 20;
 * It can also display the number of views as counted by Google Analytics;
-* i18n support, requests for translations are more than welcomed;
+* i18n support/translation requests are more than welcome;
 * **New:** generate the list of the most viewed posts dynamicaly with JavaScript;
 * **New:** custom template for displaying the widget is now available and should be included in the active theme folder;
 * **New:** you can use some of the plugin's functions if the above are not enough for your customization needs.
 Check FAQ for details;